 What’s the most common obstacle in digital transformation?

-It’s around managing expectations and the thorough understanding of what the new business process will do for each person it impacts.
+It’s around managing expectations and a thorough understanding of what the new business process will do for each person it impacts.
 You also need to back up the change with solid training.
 That includes resources and user guides that people can fall back on after the training ends, so they don’t feel left on their own.
 Don’t make the mistake of assuming people remember everything the first time they hear it.
 Continuous training and ongoing support is vital.

 How has your own training evolved at K2 in terms of introducing new methods and processes?